 Yellow Ribbon Paracord Lanyard: I own a number of paracord items from Cobrabraid and appreciate the quality of their products.
 This is the lanyard I chose to go with the whistle I use on the trails.

 Coleman One-Mantle Compact Propane Lantern: Easy, portable, and with a lifetime warranty.
-At $24, there is nothing not to like about this basic lantern.

 This month Emergency Essentials is featuring a Wheat Cooking Starter Kit that includes a hand grain mill, some dough enhancer, instant yeast and a “Wheat Cookin’ Made Easy” DVD.
 It is nicely priced at about 33% off or $49.99.